joelczk/writeups/HTB/Shocker.md

 nmap -sC -sV -A -p- -T4 10.10.10.56 -vv
 ```

-From the output of ```NMAP```, we are able to obtain the following information about the open ports:
+From the output of Nmap, we are able to obtain the following information about the open ports:
 | Port Number | Service | Version | State |
 |-----|------------------|----------------------|----------------------|
 | 80	| http | Apache httpd 2.4.18 (Ubuntu) | Open |
 | 435	| SSH | OpenSSH 7.2p2 Ubuntu 4ubuntu2.2 (Ubuntu Linux; protocol 2.0) | Open |

-## Discovery
+### Gobuster
-Firstly, we will try to visit the website to obtain some information about the website.
+We will now try to visit the website to obtain some information about the website.
 However, there isn't much information that can be obtained from the website.
-Next, we try to enumerate the directory and files on the website using ```gobuster```.
+Next, we try to enumerate the directory and files on the website using Gobuster
 ```
 ┌──(kali㉿kali)-[~]
 └─$ gobuster dir -u http://10.10.10.56 -w /usr/share/wordlists/dirb/common.txt -e -k -t 50